-According to CRICO’s 2020 CBS Benchmarking Report the odds of a medical professional liability (MPL) case closing with an indemnity payment increase 85% when there are indications of an inadequate patient assessment that contributed to an errant diagnosis or substandard treatment.
+According to CRICO’s 2020 Candello Benchmarking Report the odds of a medical professional liability (MPL) case closing with an indemnity payment increase 85% when there are indications of an inadequate patient assessment that contributed to an errant diagnosis or substandard treatment.

 The key consideration for interventions to address gaps in patient assessment is where an organization or practice is most vulnerable across the span of diagnostic tasks and decisions: history taking, physical examination, evaluation of signs and symptoms, differential diagnoses, and test ordering.
 While standardization—even automation—may be attractive, interventions to reduce errors during these critical initial stages of diagnostic assessment need to support the heuristics and mental shortcuts clinicians rely on to be effective and efficient.
 Interventions should prioritize the clinician’s judgment and:

 - Review the role of the history and physical.
 Patients and providers need opportunities to discuss family history and non-acute concerns, along with the patient’s recent/relevant health care activity.
 For non-specialists, support may be needed to help them keep pace with the expanding body of knowledge that aligns family history and genetics with contemporary risk.

 - Aid in the creation of a concise patient summary/profile.
 EHRs and other data input tools are, generally, better at collecting information than curating it for consumption by others caring for the same patient.
 When the most current and pressing issues are presented in an easy to find and decipherable format, the assessment process is less prone to gaps.